jissjohn/code-test-web/README.md

   - Resource: `http://api.bluepromocode.com/v2/users/self/promotions/suggestions`
   - Method: `GET`

+Tip: To get around cross-domain issues you can either disable web security or enable CORS and develop using the allowed origin, local.bluepromocode.com:4200, which points to 127.0.0.1.
+Please contact us at web@zipfworks.com if you have questions.

 ### Tech Stack ###

 You're welcome to use any Javascript and CSS frameworks or libraries of your choosing